xy7313/xy7313.github.io/_posts/2017-08-23-Start-with-Mongodb.md

 tags: Database MEAN #post tag, seperated by space
 ---

+## Databases
+1. database: can have relations between tables

+2. relational db -- non-relational db, tables -- collections, object -- document

+## Mongodb
 1. Find how to download on mongodb website, install using homebrew is recommended.

 2. `which mongo` check the installation directory of mongodb

 3. Node.js: a platform

-4. packages in node

-file, request handling, express
+4. packages in node: file, request handling, express

-//database: can have relations between tables
-//relational db -- non-relational db, tables -- collections, object -- document

 5. run mongodb on mac: mongod